Chicken Rice Noodle Soup

 On a different note, thank you all for your kind words about my grandfather passing away.
 You guys are awesome! ♥ More recipes to come later in the week, trust me, you won’t wanna miss this one.

-- 3 cups organic, free-range chicken broth (or vegetable)
+- 3 cups (720 mL) low-sodium chicken or vegetable broth

 - extra virgin olive oil